hashicorp/policy-library-nist-policy-set-for-aws-terraform/policies/README.md

-# Testing Pre-written Sentinel Policies for AWS Foundations Benchmark
+# Testing Pre-written Sentinel Policies for AWS NIST Benchmark

 These pre-written policies help organizations maintain compliance by validating configurations against industry standards.
 By running these tests, users can ensure that their pre-written policies are tested for different scenarios.
 This README also provides details of the folder structure for organizing policies and tests.